robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 - Use `text-decoration` to `underline` the `h1`.
 - Use other HTML tags!
 Can you make a hyperlink using `<a href="<url>">Click here </a>`?
 - Can you add a list using `<ul><li></li></ul>`?
+- **To learn more about the tags available, check out the [Mozilla Developer Network Reference Site](https://developer.mozilla.org/en-US/docs/Learn)

 <aside class="notes">